 The resulting optimization problem for finding an appropriate counterfactual baseline is given by:

 The resulting hindsight baseline can then be used in the policy gradient estimate.
 There are two problems remaining to solve.
-First, the exact form of the (IM) loss requires knowing the exact hindsight probability $\mathbb{P}(A_t|X_t,\Phi_t)$.
-We will replace it by the classifier $h$, tracking the optimal classifier by stochastically minimizing the supervised loss (optimizing it only with respect to the parameter of the hindsight classifier).
-Second, we relax the constraint using a Lagrangian method (the Lagrangian parameter can either be set as a hyperparameter, or optimized using an algorithm like GECO \citep{rezende2018taming} .
-The constraint function is only optimized with respect to $\theta$ with $\omega$ being treated as a constant.
+First, the form of the (IM) loss used requires knowing the exact hindsight probability $\mathbb{P}(A_t|X_t,\Phi_t)$.
+As explained in the main text, we replace it by the classifier $h$, tracking the optimal classifier by stochastically minimizing the supervised loss (optimizing it only with respect to the parameters of the hindsight classifier).
+Second, we relax the constraint using a Lagrangian method (the Lagrangian parameter can either be set as a hyperparameter, or optimized using an algorithm like GECO \citep{rezende2018taming}).